 Most business people rarely confront a legal matter that involves a patent.
 However, anyone who runs a business should know the basics about patents, because they can provide a dramatic advantage (or cause a disaster) for your company.

 Q: Why should I care about patents?

 A: Any business that manufactures a product or provides a service should consider intellectual property protection.
 If you are not protected, your competitors are free to copy your products or business activities.
-In addition, if your competitors obtain patents, you may lose your ability to compete with them or be forced to pay for infringing on their patent rights.
+In addition, if your competitors obtain patents, you may lose your ability to effectively compete with them in the market or be forced to pay for infringing on their patent rights.
 Ultimately, your failure to care about patents could put you out of business.

 Q: What is a patent?

 A: A patent is a grant of rights from the government.
 A patent owner is given the rights to prevent others from making, using, selling, or offering to sell his or her patented invention.
 In the United States, patent rights may last for 20 years from the date the patent application is filed with the U.S. Patent and Trademark Office.

 Q: What can be protected by a patent?

 A: There are three types of patents: utility, design, and plant patents.
 Utility patents are the type of patent that most people are familiar with.
 These patents can protect a wide variety of things, such as devices, machines, processes, methods, chemical compounds, and even genetically engineered bacteria.
 Design patents protect ornamental designs for manufactured articles.
 Plant patents protect new types of asexually reproduced plants.

 Q: How does the government decide if an invention is entitled to be patented?